HOME • SEARCH • EMAIL • ABOUT

 - Leaves considered styptic, astringent and antiseptic.

-- Studies suggest anti-inflammatory, antidiabetic, antitumor, and anti-leishmanial activities.
+- Studies suggest anti-inflammatory, antidiabetic, antitumor, antimicrobial, anti-leishmanial, mutagenic and cytotoxiic properties.

 Parts used